remcoder/gcode-preview/README.md

    - documentation
    - unit tests

 ## Contributors
-Thank you @Zeng95 for providing a React & Typescript example
+- ❤️ Thank you @Zeng95 for providing a React & Typescript example
+- ❤️ Thanks to @Sindarius for implementing G2/G3 arc support

 ## Changelog
 Jump to the [CHANGELOG](CHANGELOG.md)